-Many of our residence halls have fire sprinklers.
-These systems can help stop a fire in the residence hall, but also can cause a great deal of damage if misused or tampered with.
+All our apartments have fire sprinklers.
+These systems can help stop a fire in the apartment, but also can cause a great deal of damage if misused or tampered with.
 Each sprinkler head has a glass tube or fusible link, which can be broken by impact or intense heat.
 When a sprinkler head is activated, large amounts of water will pour out and cannot be stopped until the system is shut off.
 Follow the guidelines below to help keep the sprinkler heads and other parts of the system in tact so that they can do their job of protecting you: